 The most important things to do before you seal a driveway is to properly prep it for sealing.
+This will ensure that the sealcoat is able to bond properly with the surface.

 1. Clearing Weeds and Remove Loose Asphalt from areas that are broken up